-23. Termination of director's appointment A person ceases to be a director as soon as- (a) that person ceases to be a director by virtue of any provision of the Companies Act 2006; (b) a bankruptcy order is made against that person or in the case of a corporate or other organisation it goes into liquidation or any other act of insolvency occurs in relation to that organisation; (c) a registered medical practitioner who is treating that person gives a written opinion to the company stating that that person has become physically or mentally incapable of acting as a director and may remain so for more than three months; (d) notification is received by the company that the director is resigning from office, and such resignation has taken effect in accordance with its terms. (e) that person is removed from office by a resolution passed pursuant to section 168 of the Companies Act 2006; (f) that person (or its authorised representative) fails without reasonable excuse to attend three consecutive board meetings; (g) two-thirds of the directors vote to remove that person from office on any ground PROVIDED THAT that person has been given an opportunity to be heard at a directors' meeting; (h) in the case of a director who is an authorised representative of a member, that member ceases to be a member; or (i) in the case of a director who was appointed as an Independent Director, that director ceases to be Independent.
+23. Termination of director's appointment A person ceases to be a director as soon as- (a) that person ceases to be a director by virtue of any provision of the Companies Act 2006; (b) a bankruptcy order is made against that person or in the case of a corporate or other organisation it goes into liquidation or any other act of insolvency occurs in relation to that organisation; (c) a registered medical practitioner who is treating that person gives a written opinion to the company stating that that person has become physically or mentally incapable of acting as a director and may remain so for more than three months; (d) notification is received by the company that the director is resigning from office, and such resignation has taken effect in accordance with its terms. (e) that person is removed from office by a resolution passed pursuant to section 168 of the Companies Act 2006; (f) that person (or, in the case of a corporate or other organisation, its authorised representative) fails without reasonable excuse to attend three consecutive board meetings; (g) two-thirds of the directors vote to remove that person from office on any ground PROVIDED THAT that person has been given an opportunity to be heard at a directors' meeting; (h) in the case of a director who is an authorised representative of a member, that member ceases to be a member; or (i) in the case of a director who was appointed as an Independent Director, that director ceases to be Independent.
 PART 3 MEMBERS BECOMING AND CEASING TO BE A MEMBER / REGISTER OF MEMBERS 24.
 Applications for membership (1) No person other than the subscribers to the company's memorandum of association (whether an individual or an organisation) shall become a member of the company unless- (a) that person has completed an application for membership in a form approved by the directors, (b) the directors have approved the application, and (c) that person confirms that it will commit to the Standards & Guidance (or in the case of an individual who represents an organisation which does not have a corporate identity, that individual confirms that the organisation concerned will commit to the Standards & Guidance).
 (2) The directors shall from time to time prescribe criteria for membership but shall not be obliged to accept as members all persons who fulfil those criteria.
 (3) No individual (as distinct from a corporate organisation) other than a subscriber to the company's memorandum of association may become a member unless he or she represents an organisation which meets the criteria for membership but which does not have a corporate identity that is separate from its governing body or its membership, in which case an individual may be approved as a member in his/her capacity as a representative of the organisation concerned.
 (4) The directors may at their discretion levy subscriptions and/or registration fees on members at such rate or rates as they shall decide.
-(5) The directors may approve an application for an organisation which aspires to, but does not yet, meet the criteria for membership to become an observer member.
-Observer members do not have any voting or other powers but shall be entitled to attend members' meetings.
 25. Register of members The directors shall keep a register of names and addresses of the members.
 26. Termination of membership (1) A member may withdraw from membership of the company by giving 6 months' notice to the company in writing.
 (2) Membership is not transferable.